haroldcheney/haroldcheney.github.io/_compositions/little-prelude.md

 shaped by non-musical considerations.

 I bought my first copy of Finale sometime in the early 1990's.
-It was a considerable investment for me at the time--maybe two weeks of wages, but it was a big step up from Electronic Arts Deluxe Music Construction Set, especially in its ability to create visually appealing scores.
+It was a considerable investment for me at the time---maybe two weeks of wages, but it was a big step up from Electronic Arts Deluxe Music Construction Set, especially in its ability to create visually appealing scores.